williamnguyen-activecyber/okta.github.io/_source/_use_cases/integrate_with_okta/sso-with-saml.md

 ### Single Sign-On: Building an Integration with Okta

-Use the following instructions to support single sign-on for your app in the public-facing Okta Application Network:
+Use the following instructions to support single sign-on for your app in the public-facing Okta Integration Network:

 #### 1. Prepare Your Application